-&lt;sup>1 Respondent also admitted these facts as true and that he was "culpable of violations of the specified statutes and Rules of Professional Conduct" in the Stipulation Re Facts, Conclusions of Law and Disposition and Order Approving filed on May 15, 2013 in the State Bar Court Clerk's Office in Los Angeles, CA.
+Respondent also admitted these facts as true and that he was "culpable of violations of the specified statutes and Rules of Professional Conduct" in the Stipulation Re Facts, Conclusions of Law and Disposition and Order Approving filed on May 15, 2013 in the State Bar Court Clerk's Office in Los Angeles, CA.

-- a.
-Between at least March 26, 2010 and March 25, 2011, despite not being licensed to practice law in the State of Washington, Respondent performed loan modification services for no fewer than 46 Washington State residents for property located in the State of Washington, in violation of Revised Code of Washington 2.47.170 and California Rule of Professional Conduct 1-300(B). - b.
-In November 2012, despite not being licensed to practice law in the State of Indiana, Respondent collected advanced legal fees for services related to loan modification work from a couple in Indiana, in violation of California Rule of Professional Conduct 1-300(B).
-Respondent did some preliminary work to obtain a loan modification, but was unable to secure a loan modification for the couple. - c.
+- c.
 In January 2011, Respondent collected advanced fees from two separate parties for loan modification services, in violation of California Civil Code section 2944.7 and California Business and Professions Code section 6106.3.
 Respondent was unsuccessful in obtaining a loan modification acceptable to them. - 15.
 In April 2011, Respondent closed his loan modification practice. - 16.
 Respondent is married with two minor children. - 17.
 Respondent has been involved with the Santa Monica Rotary Club for eight (8) years, is on the Santa Monica YMCA board, and is a member of the Santa Monica Chamber of Commerce.
 He participates in these organizations with his wife. - 18.
-Adrienne Barr, who is a real estate broker, and Brian Grossman, who is an attorney, testified as character witnesses for Respondent.
-They testified to his integrity and honesty. - 19.
-Without any mandate by a court, board, or agency, Respondent took an 8-hour overview class on general real estate practices, a 3-hour class on ethics, and a 3-hour class on risk management.

-- 20. Respondent is presently working in an administrative capacity for a law firm that he formed and then sold.
-At the time of hearing, he also had three (3) active real estate listings, and was exploring working on development projects. - 21.
+Without any mandate by a court, board, or agency, Respondent took an 8-hour overview class on general real estate practices, a 3-hour class on ethics, and a 3-hour class on risk management. - 19.
+Respondent is presently working in an administrative capacity for a law firm that he formed and then sold.
+At the time of hearing, he also had three (3) active real estate listings, and was exploring working on development projects. - 20.
 The Bureau incurred reasonable costs of investigation and enforcement in the amount of \$2,307.35.